 As a manager, it is your responsibility to set the rules and enforce the consequences of non-compliance.
 As we’ve mentioned, if employees feel that they can get away with bad behavior, they will continue what they’re doing.
 On the other hand, if they know that the penalties will sting — even a bit — they will want to avoid them.
 Even so, if you only keep warning them without letting the situation escalate to proper consequences, they won’t respect you or follow your instructions.

 The Proper Documentation of Issues

 Now, if things get out of hand and your employee’s behavior gets worse, it’s time to let them go.
-However, it can be a struggle to let a difficult worker go when you don’t have proof of their bad behavior.
+However, it can be a struggle to enforce employment discipline when you don’t have proof of the individual’s behavior.
 There can be various reasons why anyone would lack proper documentation.
 For instance, managers say that they don’t have the time to keep records.
 Others would say that they don’t like the idea of being suspicious of their employees.

 In cases like this, it’s important to remember that this sort of problem doesn’t go away on its own.
 As issues happen, you must document them properly.
 Having the information you need is a crucial part of resolving the problem.
 Just imagine the relief you’ll feel knowing that you have adequate documentation for addressing an issue.
 This way, you can move forward with the consequences without feeling like you’ve done someone an injustice.